AliSoftware/alisoftware.github.io/_posts/2015-11-07-mixins-over-inheritance.md

 Of course, the typical and rightful answer is this:

-> Prefer Composition over Inheritence.
+> Prefer Composition over Inheritance.

 That means that insteed of making use of inheritance, we'll make our `UIViewController` contain / be composed of inner classes that provide the behavior.